Huegoxaga/notes/algorithm/ml.md

 #### Word Representations

-- one-hot vectors - a way to represent a word in a set vocabulary by an vector (array), each word in the vocabulary is associated with one index and the word is represented by an array that has `1` on the correponding index and everywhere else is `0`
+- One-hot vectors - a way to represent a word in a set vocabulary by an vector (array), each word in the vocabulary is associated with one index and the word is represented by an array that has `1` on the correponding index and everywhere else is `0`
   - The demesion of the vector equals the number words in the vocabulary
 - Bag of words - It is a way to preprocess text data by using an array of count for all unique words to record the occurrence of each word in the text data.
   - Each list of occurrence is a data record that has one label attached